AlvarVG/debezium-performance/observer_machine/monitoring/prometheus/README.md

 ## Configuration

 In order to configure the system you need to update the machine to be observed IP/domain, so prometheus can effectively grab the metrics from the deployments.
-Look for `<debezium_machine_ip>` and update it with the value of your machine.
+Look for `<observed_machine>` and update it with the value of your machine.